+Disneyland Paris on a budget, is it even possible?
 We went on our first trip to Disneyland Paris last October which was amazing.
-I have wanted to take my little family for a while but, as you can imagine, travelling as a family of five is so expensive, especially to somewhere like Disneyland Paris.
+I have wanted to take my little family for a while.
+However, as you can imagine, travelling as a family of five is so expensive, especially to somewhere like Disneyland Paris.

 So we wanted/needed to try and keep the costs down as much as possible, all whilst still trying to make the experience magical and amazing!
 Which I am pleased to say we did!
 And here’s how we did it:

 Admittedly this is not something I am great at usually.
 However, Disneyland Paris had a really cool deal of ‘buy 2 nights and get 2 free’ last year if you booked by the end of February.

 Now at this point of the year we are usually still getting over the costs of Christmas.
 We are definitely not in a position to book and pay in full for a holiday.
 However, I knew I wanted to take my bunch in the October half term and when I saw this deal it was now or never.

 We were quoted a really great price.
 It included the 4 night hotel stay and 5 days admission into the park.
 As we were staying in a Disney hotel, the magic hour also applied to us.
 Our tickets also included fast passes which could be used every two hours.